On limiting distribution of U-statistics based on associated random variables: Abstract

 \section{Abstract}

-{ Let $\lbrace X_n, n \ge 1 \rbrace$ be a sequence of stationary associated random variables.
-Based on this sample, we give a central limit theorem for U-statistics with differentiable kernels of degree 2 and above.
-We also obtain a consistent estimator of $\sigma_f$, where $\sigma_f^2 = \underset{n \to \infty}{lim}(Var S_n)/n$, $S_n = \sum_{j=1}^n f(X_j)$, and $f$ is a non-monotonic function.}\\ \\ \textbf{Keywords}: {\it Associated random variables; Central limit theorem; Hoeffding's decomposition for U-statistics; U-statistics.}
+{Let $\{X_n, n \ge 1\}$ be a sequence of stationary associated random variables.
+We discuss another set of conditions under which a central limit theorem for U-statistics based on $\{X_n, n \ge 1\}$ holds.
+We look at U-statistics based on differentiable kernels of degree 2 and above.
+We also discuss some applications. }\\ \\ \textbf{Keywords}: {\it Associated random variables; U-statistics; Central limit theorem; Skewness; Kurtosis.}